marko-js/markojs.com-legacy/src/blog-posts/published/2016-03-16-announcing-marko-v3.md

 For a complete list of what changed in Marko v3, please read [What's New in Marko v3](http://markojs.com/docs/marko/what-is-new-marko-v3/).

-Marko is heavily tested with over 600 individual tests for Marko and its new parser. eBay is far along in transitioning to the Node.js stack for the website and Marko and Marko Widgets has been the technology of choice for almost all teams.
+Marko is heavily tested with over 600 individual tests for Marko and its new parser. eBay is far along in transitioning to the Node.js stack for the website front-end and Marko and Marko Widgets has been the technology of choice for almost all teams.
 As a result, Marko and Marko Widgets have been battle tested in production.

 If you have ideas on how to improve Marko please let us know.
 We welcome new contributors so if you would like to help out please join us in the [Gitter chat room for Marko](gitter.im/marko-js/marko), [file an issue on Github](https://github.com/marko-js/marko) or send us a pull request.